techlib/NKR-docs/docs/index.md

-User documentation for the National Catalogue of Repositories (NKR), developed by the National Library of Technology, Pragie within the CARDS project.
+User documentation for the National Catalogue of Repositories (NKR), developed by the National Library of Technology, Prague within the CARDS project.